hazelcast/hazelcast-jet/site/docs/tutorials/kinesis.md

 Let it run in the background while we go on to creating the next class.

-## 5. Use Hazelcast Jet to Analyze the Event Stream
+## 5. Use Jet to Analyze the Stream

 This code lets Jet connect to Kinesis and show how many events per second were published to the Kinesis stream at a given time: